Fifty shades of grayness: parametrizations of spectral distortions and applications in cosmology: Temperature transforms

 We then work at the level of the Fourier transforms, since a convolution becomes a product in Fourier space.
 We need only to perform a division of functions to obtain the Fourier transform of $\tilde{q}$ from that of $\tilde{\flogE}$.
 When dividing the Fourier transforms, division by zero issues appear, since the Fourier transform of the kernel tends to vanish for $z \rightarrow \pm \infty$.
 This numerical problem can be avoided by regularizing the division, as is done in Wiener deconvolution.
 If $F$ (resp.~$K$ and $Q$) is the Fourier transform of $\tilde{\flogE}$ (resp.~$\tilde{k}$ and $\tilde{q}$), one can write (for all points where $K \neq 0$) that $Q=F/K = FK^*/|K|^2$.
 Then, to regularize this expression in the cases where $K = 0$, one introduces the (small) regularization parameter $\alpha$ and the replacement

 The NLTT $\tilde{q}(\mathcal{T})$ can then be obtained by applying the inverse Fourier transform on $Q$.

 In principle, once we have the modified log-temperature transform $\tilde{q}(\mathcal{T})$, we can simply use Eq.~\eqref{newkernel} to calculate the original temperature transform $q(\mathcal{T})$.
-In practice, we find that the exponential in the relation between them tends to amplify numerical errors, making $q(\mathcal{T})$ unusable, so it is generally better to work with $\tilde{q}(\mathcal{T})$.
+In practice, we find that the exponential in the relation between them tends to amplify numerical errors at large negative values of $\mathcal{T}$, making $q(\mathcal{T})$ unusable for the purpose of calculating moments, so it is generally better to work with $\tilde{q}(\mathcal{T})$.